India's censor blocks 'Fifty Shades of Grey' from cinemas

 The film's distributor, Comcast Corp is also not pursuing a theatrical release in China, the world's second-largest film market, where the censors tend to ban sexually explicit films.

-Universal Studios source said the studio had already approached the relevant committee at the central board to make its appeal.
-The source declined to be identified as he is not authorized to speak to the media about the censorship process.
+The Universal Studios source said the studio had already approached the relevant committee at the central board to make its appeal.
+The source declined to be identified as he is not authorised to speak to the media about the censorship process.

 The movie version of the best-selling 2011 novel stars Jamie Dornan and Dakota Johnson as a couple in a sadomasochistic relationship.